Norms Need Agents

 Constraint is not obligation

 An engineer miscalculates a load and the bridge comes down.
 It is natural to say the world corrected him — that reality itself pronounced his numbers wrong.
-But look closely at what actually happened.
+But look closely at what happened.
 Steel deformed under stress it could not bear.
 Members failed in the order mechanics dictates.
 At no point did the universe evaluate anything.
 The bridge did not fall because the calculation was false; the calculation was false because it mismatched the same causal structure that brought the bridge down.
 The world resisted.
 It did not reproach.

 The World Wins